Alfie Hale: Managerial career

-Businessman
+Legacy

+As of 2019, Hale is the tenth highest League of Ireland goalscorer of all time with 153 league goals.

 At the same time as managing various League of Ireland clubs, Hale also established himself as a businessman in the Waterford area.
 In 1978, he opened a sports shop, later trading under the name Alfie Hale's Intersport and located at Arundal Square.
 He also owns a chain of pubs including Alfie Hale's Bar in Ballybricken and Alfie Hale's Sports Bar on Lombard Street.
 In December 2008, he settled with the Revenue Commissioners for over €100,000.

-At the end of the 2012 League of Ireland season, Hale was tenth in the all-time League of Ireland goalscoring list with 153 league goals.